ray525/ray525.github.io/_posts/2016-06-06-Extend-your-vm-disk.markdown

 ![bomb](https://raw.githubusercontent.com/ray525/ray525.github.io/master/asset/img/bomb.png)

-It's going to bomb!!
-It's going to bomb!!
+It is going to bomb!!
+It is going to bomb!!